gengler1123/gengler1123.github.io/index.md

 Before I was at Capco I ran R&D for Elemental Path, a smart toy / conversational AI startup, building speech-to-text systems, speaker recognition systems, and a curated knowledge engine for fast / safe lookups for serving information for users of the system.

+While I was at Stevens I worked research in the field of Cognitive Computational Neuroscience, the intersection between Artificial Intelligence, Computational Neuroscience, and Cognitive Science.
+II also worked in Financial Engineering, in particular equities pricing and the mortgage market.

+I currently also teach at Stevens, the course I am teaching in the Fall 2019 is FE-695: Machine Learning for Finance.

 ## Programming Languages
 - Python - Approximately 7 years.
 - C++ - Approximatly 4 years.